Molecular03/Open-Launch/README.md

 # Open-Launch
-A work in progress, free and open source launch simulation for hobbyists and space enthusiasts.
+A work in progress, free and open source launch simulation for hobbyists and space enthusiasts written in python and rust.

 ## Starting
 python venv: